ogusarenko/mke-docs/content/docs/configuration/multus.md

 ## Enable Multus

-Multus is disabled in MKE 4 by default.
-To enable the function, you must obtain the MKE 4 configuration file, locate the `network.multus.enabled` section, set the `enabled` parameter to `true`, and apply the new configuration.
+Multus is disabled in MKE 4k by default.
+To enable the function, you must obtain the `mke4.yaml` configuration file, locate the `network.multus.enabled` section, set the `enabled` parameter to `true`, and apply the new configuration.

-1. Obtain the default MKE 4 configuration file:
+1. Obtain the default `mke4.yaml` configuration file:

    ```
    mkectl init